Charles and Ali discuss what to do if you think you need IVF at a Facebook Live event, hosted in CARE Manchester.

-Pre-implantation Genetic Screening (PGS) gives us the ability to test embryos for chromosomal abnormalities to identify the embryos with the best chance of developing into healthy babies.
+Pre-implantation Genetic Testing for aneuploidy (PGT-A) gives us the ability to test embryos for chromosomal abnormalities to identify the embryos with the best chance of developing into healthy babies.

-Pre-implantation Genetic Testing for monogenic diseases (PGT-M), and chromosomal structural rearrangements (PGT-SR) - If you or your partner have a genetic illness or condition in your family and are worried about passing it onto your children, pre-implantation genetic diagnosis (PGD) can offer the peace of mind you’re looking for.
-Read more about PGD here.
+Pre-implantation Genetic Testing for monogenic diseases (PGT-M), and chromosomal structural rearrangements (PGT-SR) - If you or your partner have a genetic illness or condition in your family and are worried about passing it onto your children, pre-implantation genetic testing can offer the peace of mind you’re looking for.
+Read more about PGT here.

 If you think you might be interested in one of our fertility treatments, or if you’d like to talk to someone at CARE about your options, there are lots of ways to get started: